 - If you don’t receive any compensation, your solicitor won’t expect you to pay anything at all to them.

 - When the solicitor receives a compensation settlement on your behalf, they will collect their pre-agreed fee from this money, and you get the remainder.

 Why Choose Us To Handle Your Housing Disrepair Claim For Mould?

-We make it very simple for claimants to get started with their claim, just follow these three steps to get all of the help you need:
+We make it very simple for claimants to get started with their claim for mould compensation, just follow these three steps to get all of the help you need:

 - Call our claims team on the number below.